University of California, San Francisco-Fresno Acute Care Surgery Fellowship

 - Positions available: 1

-UCSF Fresno Center for Medical Education and Research is seeking a candidate for an Acute Care Surgery Fellowship for the 2020-2022 academic appointment.
+UCSF Fresno is seeking a candidate for an Acute Care Surgery Fellowship for the 2021-2022 academic appointment.
 This is a two year fellowship based out of Community Regional Medical Center (CRMC) in Fresno, California.
-CRMC is the only Level 1 trauma center between Los Angeles and Sacramento, with 680 beds (78 ICU beds).
-This catchment area within the San Joaquin Valley bioregion includes a population of approximately 4 million, resulting in more than 4,000 annual trauma-related visits to the Emergency Department.
-Approximately 20% are severely injured (Injury Severity Score > 15) and 25% go directly from the ED to the OR or the ICU.
+CRMC is the only Level 1 trauma center between Los Angeles and Sacramento, with 685 beds (78 ICU beds).
+This catchment area within the San Joaquin Valley bioregion includes a population of approximately 4 million, resulting in more than 3,800 annual trauma-related visits to the Emergency Department.
+Approximately 10-20% are severely injured (Injury Severity Score > 16) and 35% go directly from the ED to the OR or the ICU.

 As a PGY-7 Acute Care Fellow the educational training focus will acquire a comprehensive knowledge of critical care, trauma, emergency general surgery, advanced operative skills, and procedural techniques in thoracic surgery, vascular surgery, HPB, orthopedics, and neurosurgery will expand the general knowledge base and specific technical skills of the fellows.
 Acute Care Surgery rotations incorporate elective general, thoracic and vascular surgery cases, surgical critical care, and emergent trauma and non-trauma cases.